Larry Richman’s Missionary Companions

 Elder Larry Richman’s passport photo.
 My nicknames were “Dance,” “Dancing Larry,” and “Beyon Achin.”

-Elders Richman, Martin, and Frischknecht in Antigua, Guatemala in 1974 before a hike up the volcano Agua.
+Elders Richman, Martin, and Frischknecht in Antigua, Guatemala in 1974 before the hike up the volcano Agua.

 At Zaculeu, February 2, 1976.
 Elders Robbins, Argueta, and Howard.
 Elder Argueta is displaying the embroidered butterfly on the back of his shirt (made by his mom).